Joan254/alx-system_engineering-devops/0x00-shell_basics/README.md

-Displaying current directory contents, including hidden files
+Displaying current directory contents in long format with user and group IDs displayed numerically and hidden files